 Start your trek earlier in the mornings and make your days shorter in wetter areas as it typically rains more in the afternoons than in the mornings.

-Pack Smart This is the most common rule for any tours.
+Pack Smart This is the most common rule for any tour.
 Especially for trekking expeditions, it is a must to carry light luggage.
 So carry only the necessary things.

 Waterproof your Pack